How to Engage and Entertain Your Little Ones

 Six Ways to Help Keep Your Children Occupied

-Here are 6 types of activities that I know your young children will enjoy!
+Here are 6 types of activities that I know will engage and entertain your little ones!
 And if you would like a printable list of activities, be sure to subscribe to my blog below and gain access to my resource page!

 Busy bags are a cinch to make and can be so versatile!
 You can easily change out the materials to create a whole new activity.
 You can create busy bags for colors, shapes and patterns, letters and numbers, puzzles, fine motor practice and so much more!
 And they are GREAT on the go for car trips, restaurants, or any other place your child may need to be occupied.
 You can find TONS of ideas and free printables on Pinterest and other mom blogs.
 Check out the links below and never run out of ideas for your busy bags!

-Sensory Bins are a unique way to keep little ones engaged.
+Sensory Bins are a unique way to engage and entertain your little ones.
 You can use beans, pasta, rice, oats, sand, as well as other materials, and allow your children to find little treasures.
 Place items such as farm animals, dinosaurs, letters, numbers, and buttons in the sensory bin for your child to discover.
 It is important to note that, unless you want a huge mess on your hands, you must first introduce your children to sensory bins before they can use them independently.
 The post Introducing toddlers to sensory bins has some great ideas on how to do this.
 The following links will give you some great ideas for creating your own bins.

 In my experience as both a Kindergarten teacher, and a mom of two little ones, I’ve never met a child who doesn’t love to play with playdough (of course you have to remind smaller children not to eat it).
 It can be a great tool for learning letters, numbers, and shapes and also a fun way for kids to express their creativity and imagination.
 To create your own playdough mats, find printables of letters, shapes, numbers, or other objects that interest your child, laminate them or place them in a sheet protector, and your child is free to use them again and again.
 Below are some free resources you can use for making your own.